Frequently Asked Questions

 Answer Q1: No. The classroom teacher of any approved DTSE program must be an employee of the school, college, or BOCES.
 The classroom teacher should coordinate the day to day opperations of the class, report to the school, college, or BOCES administrator in charge of the program, and work with the commercial driving school to coordinate the content delivered between the classroom and behind-the-wheel portions of the program.

-Question 2: Our program is outfitting our cars with the necessary dual controls which now include something called an "eye check mirror".
+Question 2: Our program is outfitting our cars with the necessary dual controls which now include something called an "eye check mirror" (a convex mirror which allows the instructor to observe the head and eye movements of the trainee in the mirror).
 Can someone tell us where to buy one?

 Answer Q2: The State Education Department does not direct the field towards suggested products to purchase.
 Although we do not endorse any vendor's products, a simple internet search on "eye check mirror, driver education" should begin to direct programs as to where they may be able to purchase one.
 Another avenue to seek advice on where to purchase an eye check mirror may be to write to the New York State Driver and Traffic Safety Education Association.
 Their Web site is www.nysdtsea.org.
 Please note that the DTSE car must have two rear view mirrors: one for the instructor and one for the driver.